 Course places must be paid for at the time of booking.
 Your place is not secure until paid for in full.
 If you have to cancel your booking, please inform Acton Scott Historic Working Farm as soon as possible by telephone and confirm in writing or by email.
 If you cancel your booking more than four weeks before the course start date, 90% of the course fee will be refunded (10% of the course fee will be reserved to cover administrative costs).
 You may use your fee towards an alternative course.
 If you cancel your booking less than four weeks before the course start date, fees paid will not be refunded unless the course was full and your place can be re-sold.

-Please contact us via the form or phone number above to book your place.
+Please contact us via the 'Contact' form above to book your place.

 What's included in the price?